Bayesian inference, model selection and likelihood estimation using fast rejection sampling: the Conway-Maxwell-Poisson distribution: Results

 \subsection{Inventory Data}

-Inventory data or stock count data is of high importance to retailers as it facilitates to them to make decisions regarding future stock levels.
-The counts we observe in this data are the quarterly sales counts of particular items of clothing in each store across $n=3{,}168$ retail stores.
+Inventory data or stock count data is of high importance to retailers as it facilitates how they can make decisions regarding future stock levels.
+The counts we observe in this data are the quarterly sales counts of a particular item of clothing in each store across $n=3{,}168$ retail stores.
 A frequency barplot of the data is shown in Figure~\ref{fig:inventorydata}.
 The maximum quarterly sales of the clothing item sold was 30 in one store.
 No stores sold between 22 and 29 items and many stores had 0 sales of the clothing item.
 The sample mean sales is 3.56, sample variance 11.31 and the sample dispersion index is 3.18, thus overdispersed.
 This data was analysed by \citet{shmueli2005} using a maximum likelihood approach.

 Since this data contains no extra covariate information, we model $\mu$ and $\nu$ directly rather than considering them as functions of covariates.
 This could be viewed as using the link function with only intercept where $\mu = \exp(\beta_{\mu,0}) $ and $\nu = \exp(\beta_{\nu,0}) $ but we consider it easier to model $\mu$ and $\nu$.
 We place Gamma(1, 1) and Gamma(0.0625, 0.25) priors on $\mu$ and $\nu$, respectively.
 We run the exchange algorithm for 200{,}000 iterations and discard the first 5{,}000 as a burn-in.
 Each parameter $\mu$ and $\nu$ were updated using a single-site update.
 The results are shown in Table~\ref{table:inventory_results} with the target acceptance rate of $44\%$ for single-site updates achieved.